 I used to keep flour in the pantry.
-But then I noticed that there’s this little bugs in the flour, and I thought it must have been because of the loose container where I put it.
-I thought of freezing the flour so the bugs won’t thrive, but I’m worried that it might have any ill effects.
+But then I noticed that there were these little bugs in the flour, and I thought it must have been because of the open container where I put it.
+So I thought of freezing the flour so the bugs won’t thrive, but I’m worried it might have any ill effects.
 Is it okay to put flour in the freezer?

 Yes, you can freeze flour.
 Freezing flour is recommended if you want to keep the bugs out and prevent them from laying eggs.
-Refrigerating or freezing will extend the shelf life of flour by significantly.
-Flour is a dry product which contains an average of 10% moisture content.
+Refrigerating or freezing will extend the shelf life of flour significantly.
+Flour is a dry product that contains an average of 10% moisture content.
 Flour can be refrigerated for up to a year or frozen for up to three or more years.
-The key to preserving its flavor and quality is to store the flour in an air tight container.
+The key to preserving its flavor and quality is to store the flour in an airtight container.

 Can You Freeze Flours?

-Keeping the flour in room temperature rather than in the freezer is best only when you use the flour often.
+Keeping the flour at room temperature rather than in the freezer is best only when you use the flour often.

-Otherwise, freezing and then thawing the flour repeatedly when you use it will make the flour go bad because the changes in temperature may cause the flour to absorb moisture.
+Otherwise, freezing and then thawing the flour repeatedly when you use it will make the flour go bad because the temperature changes may cause the flour to absorb moisture.

 The floor becomes cloddy if moisture is allowed into the flour.
 While this may not affect the flavor if you use it, storing it again may attract psocids.

-During storage, the major change that takes place in flour is the oxidation of fat by the air around.
-This oxidation causes the stale odor and flavor, especially in whole wheat flour.
+During storage, the significant change that takes place in flour is the oxidation of fat by the air around it.
+This oxidation causes a stale odor and flavor, especially in whole wheat flour.